-This course builds upon previous years of the traditional approach to English to provide the necessary skills for success in college or career.
-Students will read a variety of works related to British literature including short stories, novels, drama, and poetry.
-Students will continue to expand their composition skills with expository, narrative, technical, persuasive, and research writing.
+This course continues to build on critical reading, writing, and thinking skills developed in previous English courses to provide the necessary skills for success in college and life.
+Students will read a variety of works related to British and World non-fiction and literature including short stories, novels, drama, and poetry.
+Students will continue to expand their composition skills with explanatory, narrative, persuasive, and research writing.
+Successful completion of a research paper is required for this course.
+Students may be required to purchase additional reading materials.